devendranaga/linux-systems-programming-with-c/signals.md

 # signals

 ### Introduction
 Signals are used to notify a process about some event.
-The event condition may be for ex: packet received on a network interface, packet sent on a network interface, watchdog timer expiry, floating point exception, invalid memory address read / write (segfault) etc. The linux provides 64 different signals range from SIGHUP to SIGRTMAX.
-The normal signals range from SIGHUP to SIGSYS and the real time signals start from SIGRTMIN to SIGRTMAX.
+The event condition may be for ex: packet received on a network interface, packet sent on a network interface, watchdog timer expiry, floating point exception, invalid memory address read / write (segfault, alignment fault) etc. The linux provides 64 different signals range from `SIGHUP` to `SIGRTMAX`.
+The normal signals range from `SIGHUP` to `SIGSYS` and the real time signals start from `SIGRTMIN` to `SIGRTMAX`.

 The command `kill -l` on the `bash` would give us the following.